ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Once the client is registered, there are three major steps it needs to take to get a certificate:

-1. Apply for a certificate to be issued
+1. Submit an order for a certificate to be issued
 2. Prove control of any identifiers requested in the certificate
 3. Await issuance and download the issued certificate

-The client's application for a certificate describes the desired certificate using a PKCS#10 Certificate Signing Request (CSR) plus a few additional fields that capture semantics that are not supported in the CSR format.
+The client's order for a certificate describes the desired certificate using a PKCS#10 Certificate Signing Request (CSR) plus a few additional fields that capture semantics that are not supported in the CSR format.
 If the server is willing to consider issuing such a certificate, it responds with a list of requirements that the client must satisfy before the certificate will be issued.

 For example, in most cases, the server will require the client to demonstrate